gardenbed/emerge/docs/2-lexer-theory.md

   1. Make all positions in `firstPos` of the root be initial states.
   2. Label each edge from `i` to `j` by the symbol at position `i`.
-  3. Make the position associated with end-marker `~` be the only accepting state.
+  3. Make the position associated with end-marker `µ` be the only accepting state.

 ##### Algorithm